arnaudrocca/three-js-starter-kit/README.md

 #### Development :

-Start the webpack-server at http://localhost:8080/
+Start the webpack-dev-server at http://localhost:8080/
 ```shell
 npm start
 ```